Global Partnership Awards

-The Global Partnership Awards are designed to help sustain and develop partnerships between the University of North Carolina at Chapel Hill and international institutions.
-Awards will be made to support faculty, staff and graduate students engaging in collaborations with colleagues at international institutions (typically colleges or universities), with preference given to proposals that include designated UNC-Chapel Hill strategic or key partners.
-Individuals collaborating with colleagues at any international institution are welcome to apply.
+The Global Partnership Awards are designed to help develop and sustain partnerships between UNC-Chapel Hill and international institutions, typically colleges or universities.
+Awards are made to support faculty, staff and graduate students to engage in or explore opportunities for collaborative activity, with preference given to proposals that include designated UNC-Chapel Hill strategic or key partners (although applications can involve other international institutions).

-Administered by the Global Relations office, Global Partnership Awards are supported by the Chancellor’s Global Education Fund, the only pan-University, unrestricted fund that supports UNC-Chapel Hill’s top global priorities.
+Administered by the Global Relations office, Global Partnership Awards are supported by the Chancellor’s Global Education Fund, the only pan-University, unrestricted fund that supports Carolina’s top global priorities.

-Awards are intended to be used for travel expenses (airfare, transportation, lodging, per diem) for UNC-Chapel Hill faculty, staff or graduate students to visit a partner institution to facilitate joint research or course development, organize conferences/symposia, present papers/lectures, provide training, serve on graduate student committees or engage in other collaborative activities.
-Other expenses may be considered.
-However, proposed initiatives must advance a partnership between institutions and not solely enable the applicant to conduct personal research or projects.
+Awards are intended to be used for travel and accommodation expenses to visit a partner institution to discuss or facilitate joint research or course development, organize conferences or workshops, present lectures, provide training, serve on graduate student committees or engage in other collaborative activities.
+Proposed initiatives must advance a partnership between institutions and not solely enable the applicant to conduct personal research or projects.

-Awards cannot be used for stipends, honoraria, consulting fees or for students to enroll in courses, practicum, or study abroad programs/exchanges.
+Awards cannot be used for stipends, honoraria or consulting fees or for students to enroll in courses, practicum or study abroad programs and exchanges.

 - Maximum of $3,000 given per award